 Michael Hay obtained his BSc (Hons) and PhD in Chemistry from The University of Canterbury, New Zealand.
-After postdoctoral positions at Imperial College, London, and the University of Auckland, Michael was appointed as a Research Fellow in the Auckland Cancer Society Research Centre as a medicinal chemist in 1991.
-He is currently investigating bioreductive drugs that target the tumour microenvironment.
-He is an Associate Investigator in the Maurice Wilkins Centre for Molecular Biodiscovery.
+After postdoctoral positions at Imperial College, London, and the University of Auckland, Michael was appointed as a Research Fellow in the Auckland Cancer Society Research Centre in 1991.
+He was appointed as an Associate Professor in 2011 and leads a group investigating tumour selective drug delivery targeting the tumour microenvironment.
+Michael was appointed Director of the ACSRC in 2020.

 Research | Current

-- Development of hypoxia activated prodrugs targeting DNA damage response pathways.
+- Development of novel agents targeting DNA damage response pathways.

 - Development of hypoxia-selective cytotoxins and radiation response modifiers based on the 1,2,4-benzotriazine dioxide core.

 - Design and synthesis of drugs that target hypoxia-inducible factor (HIF-1alpha).